Tyrone Wheatley: Jim Fassel era (1997–1998)

 Wheatley thought he was treated unfairly in New York although two different coaching staffs had issues with him.
 He points out double standards that gave him bad feelings in retrospect.
 In situations where he was not the only Giant who was overweight or stuck in traffic, he was punished while others were not and those with worse problems such as showing up at practice drunk or being cited for D.U.I. were not vilified.
 Wheatley had the responsibility of driving his brother, Leslie Mongo, to his school that opened at 8:15 and thought he was the victim of New Jersey traffic in relation to occasionally being late for 9:00 a.m. team meetings.
 Charles Way, by contrast, Wheatley's closest friend on the team and roommate on the road, was nicknamed "Teacher's Pet."

 According to The New York Times, there was a misperception of Wheatley as a "cancer" in the locker room by most accounts.
 Although he had some issues, his teammates remembered him for his personality and mannerly nature.
-The general opinion of Wheatley was that he was blessed with enormous talent, but as a package he was an enigma.
+The general opinion of Wheatley was that he had enormous talent, but as a package he was an enigma.
 According to Michael Strahan, Wheatley "...could outrun the wide receivers, outlift the linemen and outdebate anyone."
 Thus, his off-season workout pattern of sloughing the weights for discussion of politics and current affairs was troubling, but not challenged because he could outlift most.
 However, in addition to the enigmatic issues, Wheatley had physical problems in New York.
 He was injured and unable to perform for parts of all four of the training camps.
 After the 1998 season Wheatley was traded to Jimmy Johnson's Miami Dolphins.
 In the February trade, the Giants were satisfied receiving a seventh round draft pick in return.